TCLamnidis/BareBonesBash/README.md

 _\[Thanks Aida!]_ and we've been using the terminal for more than 2 years.

 This tutorial is designed to be self sufficent using public data.
-Thus you can do this anywhere on any machine with a unix terminal (no warranty provided).
+Thus you can do this anywhere on any machine with a UNIX terminal (no warranty provided).

 ## tl;dr

-If you are already too scared to read the rest of this tutorial, you can look at this table as a quick reference.
+If you want to know what you will learn in this tutorial, or are already too scared to read the rest of this tutorial, you can look at this table as a quick reference.
 To understand actually what each command does, carry on reading below!

 | command | description 			   							 | example 					  	  	 		      			  | common flags or arguments	   |
 |---------|------------------------------------------------------|------------------------------------------------------------|--------------------------------|